-Some of the Research Project options involve finding peer-reviewed journals.
+Peer-reviewed journals are also called “refereed” or “juried” journals.
+They are sometimes called "scholarly" or "academic" journals.
 The peer review process means that a manuscript is reviewed by others in the same field.
-These individuals (peers) read and review the manuscript, offering their comments and judgment as to its value.
-The process is intended to enhance the quality of the refereed or juried publications.
+These individuals (peers) read and review the manuscript, offering their comments and judgement as to its value.
+The process is intended to enhance the quality of the publications.

 Peer-reviewed journals have characteristics that distinguish them from popular magazines.
-There is not always a clear-cut distinction between popular magazines and journals; some publications have qualities of both.
+There is not always a clear-cut distinction between popular magazines and journals, however; some publications have qualities of both.
 Following is a comparison of peer-reviewed journals and popular magazines.

 - Journal articles are written by experts in the field.
 Often, popular magazine articles are written by a staff writer.

 - Journal articles are often intended for a person with knowledge in a specific discipline: a medical journal is written for doctors, a legal journal for attorneys, etc.

 - The author of a journal article is always listed—usually, along with his or her qualifications or brief information about the author.

 - Journal articles include a list of references.
 This allows you to see what the sources are and to check them if you wish, providing you with other possible resources.

 - Scholarly journals are often published by a professional organization or society.